briansak/Impact-DNE-SASE/README.md

 # Cisco Impact DevNet Express SASE Session
 http://cs.co/devnetsase-impact23

 Welcome!
-This session is a sample of the **brand new** Security DevNet Express content available to you, your customers, and your partners.
+This workshop is a sample of the **brand new** Security DevNet Express content available to you, your customers, and your partners.
 This module will introduce you to some simple ways we can use automation to manage, deploy, and monitor SSE and SASE solutions.
 You will be using **two** resources for these exercises, the DevNet Express 2.0 Learning Lab environment and a Cisco SASE v2 dCloud Lab.

 <img width="1420" alt="DNE" src="https://user-images.githubusercontent.com/10421515/185941156-3632b79c-24fb-4e08-903d-617d8400bd04.png">